Rays vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Rays have a record of 3-1.
+- The Rays have played as the underdog in five of their past 10 games and have gone 3-2 in those contests.

-- In their previous 10 matchups with a total posted by oddsmakers, the Rays and their foes are 6-4-0 when it comes to hitting the over.
+- In their last 10 games with an over/under, the Rays and their opponents have combined to eclipse the total seven times.

-- The Rays' previous 10 contests have not had a runline set by oddsmakers.
-The average over/under set by bookmakers in Tampa Bay's past five games has been 8.6, a stretch in which the Rays and their opponents have hit the over every time.
+- The previous 10 Rays matchups have not had a runline set by bookmakers.
+Tampa Bay and its opponent have gone above the over/under for six games in a row, with the average total established by bookmakers being 8.6.

 Discover More About This Game